-I am convinced that spending time with our kids is our job to initiate and we have to keep trying.
+I am convinced that it is our job to initiate quality time and we have to keep trying even when rejected.

 It is in our hands to make the parent-child relationship a priority and connect, even if we have to fight tooth and nail for it. (or fight phones and friends for it)

 These tips will make you confident to initiate.
 The confidence will make you a better parent.

 Who doesn’t want that?

 How To Find The Time

 I know you’re busy and there are about a gazillion things on your to-do list, but there is at least one thing you can do to find extra time.
 If you start meal planning, you can start spending more time with your kids instead of grocery shopping and stressing over mealtime.